Probes

 / <predicate> /

 The predicate is a way to express some "conditional" you want to evaluate to true for the probe's actions to be executed.
+It further constrains the match rule.
 This aspect of a probe is optional to use.
 If there is no predicate for some probe, the actions will always execute when the probe's location is reached during program execution.

 The Actions